-To fabricate a high efficiency multi-junction solar cell in thin film technology, Brandon Hagar et al. presented a new concept with a low cost and low temperature approach in September 2020.
-This was based on the inter-metallic bonding (IMB) approach of indium metal deposited on the solar cells, which removes the lattice mismatch and tunnel junction limitations, and allows each cell with patterned contacts to develop multijunction solar cells [35].
-With this technique, any commercial off-the-shelf solar cells can be demonstrated, and they demonstrated GaAs/Si two and three-terminal solar cells.
-The GaAs top cell was grown by the MOCVD method and cleaved on n-GaAs substrates.
-The IBM approach allows integrating dissimilar material and its compounds to combine and presents flexibility in current matching.
-This approach with photon recycling may also be employed to increase $V{OC}$ between the top cell and the bottom cell.
-In November 2020, Vidur Raj et al. designed an ultrathin InP solar cell using carrier elective contacts and increased the efficiency up to 22% of heterojunction solar cells.
-At 280 nm thickness of InP, high $J{SC}>28 \ mA/cm^2$ achieved with enhanced anti-reflective coating and metal back reflector.
-They reported that with a preserved surface recombination velocity fewer than 10 cm/s, a bulk lifetime of InP requires greater than 2 nano-second, which provides high efficiency for ultrathin solar cells [36].
+To fabricate a high efficiency multi-junction solar cell in thin film technology, Brandon Hagar at al. in September 2020 presented a new concept with low cost and low temperature approach.
+This was based on the inter-metallic bonding (IMB) approach of indium metal deposited on the solar cells, which remove the lattice mismatch and tunnel junction limitations, allows each cell with patterned contacts to develop multijunction solar cells [35].
+With this technique any commercial off-the-shelf solar cells can be demonstrated and they demonstrated GaAs/Si two and three terminal solar cells.
+The GaAs top cell was grown by MOCVD method and cleaved on n-GaAs substrates.
+The IBM approach allows integrating dissimilar material and its compounds to combine and presented flexibility in current matching.
+This approach may also be employed photon recycling to increase $V{OC}$ between top cell and bottom cell.
+In November 2020, Vidur Raj at al. design a ultrathin InP solar cell using carrier elective contacts and increased the efficiency upto 22% of heterojunction solar cell.
+At 280 nm thickness of InP, high $J{SC} > 28 nm/cm^2$ achieved with enhanced anti-reflective coating and metal back reflector.
+They reported that with preserve surface recombination velocity fewer than 10 cm/s, a bulk lifetime of InP require greater than 2nano-second, which provides high efficiency for ultrathin solar cell [36].

-A New generation of GaInP/GaAs/Si 3-junction solar cells on Si bottom cells with 25.9% conversion efficiency with AM1.5G was presented by Markus Feifel et al. in March 2021 [37].
-By the use of AlxGa1-xAsyP1-y, they increased the band gaps of buffer layers that increase the transmittance in the range between 670 nm and 870 nm, and it increased $J{SC}$ from 10.0 mA/cm to 12.2 mA/cm in the IV generation 3-junction solar cells.
-Buffer has been made of AlxGa1-xAsyP1-y consisting of 14 layers of thickness of 160 nm, grown by the MOVPE to decrease optical losses at the surface.
-All cells have been coated by Ta2O5/MgF2 antireflective coating (ARC).
-In June 2021, employing a mechanical stacking technique to bond a GaInP/GaAs 2-junction top subcell to a poly-Si bottom subcell, Ray-Hua Horgn et al. made a GaInP/GaAs/Poly-Si 3-junction solar cell.
-They found that this cell absorbs light of wavelength between 300 nm to 800 nm.
+New generation of GaInP/GaAs/Si 3-junction solar cells on Si bottom cell with 25.9% conversion efficiency with AM1.5G presented by Markus Feifel at al. in March 2021 [37].
+By the use of AlxGa1-xAsyP1-y, they increased the band gaps of buffer layers that increase the transmittance in the range between 670 nm to 870 nm and it increase $J{SC}$ from 10.0 mA/cm to 12.2 mA/cm in the IV generation 3-junction solar cell.
+Buffer has made of AlxGa1-xAsyP1-y consisting 14 layers of thickness of 160 nm, grown by MOVPE and decrease optical losses at the surface, all cells have been coated by Ta2O5/MgF2 antireflective coating (ARC).
+In June 2021, with employing a mechanical stacking technique to bond a GaInP/GaAs 2-junction top sub cell to a poly-Si bottom subcell Ray-Hua Horgn at al. made a GaInP/GaAs/Poly-Si 3-junction solar cell.
+They found that this cell absorb light of wavelength between 300 nm to 800 nm.
 This solar cell has 24.5% efficiency for GaInP/GaAs/Poly-Si 3-junction solar cell with VOC = 2.68 V, JSC = 12.39 mA/cm and FF = 73.8% [38].
-In June 2021, Jana Wulf et al. demonstrated high conversion efficient III-V based GaAs solar cells via patterned direct rear side plating and epitaxial lift-off.
+In June 2021, Jana Wulf at al. demonstrated high conversion efficient III-V based GaAs solar cells via patterned direct rear side plating and epitaxial lift-off.
 The homogeneity of direct plating is crucial for the stability of the process, which enables low-cost rear side metal deposition and fast lift-off time [39].